 This system monitors the vehicle doors, liftgate, and ignition for unauthorized operation.
-When the alarm is activated, the system provides both audible and visual signals.
-The horn will sound repeatedly for 3 minutes and the headlights and security light in the instrument cluster will flash for an additional 15 minutes.
-The engine will not run until the system is disarmed.
+When the Security Alarm System is activated, the system provides both audible and visual signals.
+The horn will sound repeatedly for three minutes and the headlights and Security light in the instrument cluster will flash for an additional 15 minutes.
+The engine will not run until the system is disarmed